 Symptoms of osteoid osteoma include:

-X ray – will show the nidus with peripheral ring like sclerosis
+X-ray – will show the nidus with a peripheral ring-like sclerosis

 MRI/CT – will confirm the diagnosis

 RADIOFREQUENCY ABLATION (RFA) is a simple non-surgical needle placement in CT guidance in the nidus and burn the lesion under GA and daycare admission.